Desmond King (American football): 2018 season

 King entered training camp slated as a backup cornerback, but became the slot cornerback after Jason Verrett tore his Achilles tendon on the first day of training camp.
 Head coach Anthony Lynn named King the first-team nickelback and third cornerback on the depth chart to begin the regular season, behind starters Casey Hayward and Trevor Williams.

-On October 14, 2018, King recorded two solo tackles, three pass deflections, and intercepted two pass attempts by Browns’ quarterback Baker Mayfield during a 38–14 victory at the Cleveland Browns in Week 6.
+On October 14, 2018, King recorded two solo tackles, three pass deflections, and intercepted two pass attempts by Cleveland Browns quarterback Baker Mayfield during a 38–14 victory at the Browns in Week 6.
 On November 4, 2018, King made three combined tackles, broke up two pass attempts, and returned an interception for a 42-yard touchdown during a 25–17 win over the Seattle Seahawks in Week 9.
-King intercepted a pass by Seahawks’ quarterback Russell Wilson, which was intended for wide receiver David Moore, during the fourth quarter.
+King intercepted a pass by Seahawks' quarterback Russell Wilson, which was intended for wide receiver David Moore, during the fourth quarter.
 His performance in a Week 9 earned him AFC Defensive Player of the Week.
 In Week 13, King collected a season-high ten combined tackles (nine solo) and returned a punt for a 73-yard touchdown as the Chargers defeated the Pittsburgh Steelers 33–30.
 He received AFC Special Teams Player of the Week for his performance.
 He finished the season with 67 combined tackles (47 solo), ten pass deflections, three interceptions, a forced fumble, and one touchdown in 16 games and eight starts.
 King also had 22 punt returns for 522 yards (23.7 YPR) and 23 kick returns 318 yards and one touchdown (13.8 YPR).
 King received an overall grade of 90.4 from Pro Football Focus in 2018, which ranked as the second highest grade among all cornerbacks.
 On January 4, 2019, King was named to the Associated Press All-Pro Team, earning first-team accolades as a defensive back and second-team as a punt returner.

-The Los Angeles Chargers finished tied atop the AFC West with a 12–4 record in 2018 and earned a Wild Card berth.
-On January 6, 2019, King started his first career playoff game and recorded four combined tackles and one sack during the Chargers’ 23–17 victory at the Baltimore Ravens in the AFC Wild Card Round.
+The Chargers finished tied atop the AFC West with a 12–4 record in 2018 and earned a Wild Card berth.
+On January 6, 2019, King started his first career playoff game and recorded four combined tackles and one sack during the Chargers' 23–17 victory at the Baltimore Ravens in the AFC Wild Card Round.

 2019 season

-In Week 4 against the Miami Dolphins, King sacked quarterback Josh Rosen 2.5 times in the 30–10 win.
-In Week 5 against the Denver Broncos, King returned a punt for a 68-yard touchdown in the 20–13 loss.
+In Week 4 against the Dolphins, King sacked quarterback Josh Rosen 2.5 times in the 30–10 win.
+In Week 5 against the Broncos, King returned a punt for a 68-yard touchdown in the 20–13 loss.
 In the 2019 season, King finished with 51 total tackles, two passes defended, and one forced fumble.